developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 ## Programming Notes

-Overriding Trigger Key in an Application
+### Overriding the Trigger Key
-To override the trigger key in an application, create a profile for the application that disables the Barcode input.
+It is sometimes necessary to override the trigger key in an application.
+DataWedge allows this by creating a profile that disables the Barcode input and associating one or more applications with it.
 In the application, use standard APIs, such as onKeyDown() to listen for the KEYCODE_BUTTON_L1 and KEYCODE_BUTTON_R1 presses.

 Capture Data and Taking a Photo in the Same Application To be able to capture bar code data and take a photo in the same application: